paul-nechifor/lemon-cake/readme.md

 What I've used for inspiratior or plan to use in the future:

+* [A Whirlwind Tutorial on Creating Really Teensy ELF Executables for Linux][whirlwind-tutorial]

 * [(How to Write a (Lisp) Interpreter (in Python))][lisp-in-python]

 * [Minilisp][minilisp]